typst/typst/README.md

 Nix users can use the `typst` package with `nix-shell -p typst` or build and run the bleeding edge version with `nix run github:typst/typst -- --version`.

+Docker users can run a prebuilt image with
+`docker run -it ghcr.io/typst/typst:main`.

 ## Usage
 Once you have installed Typst, you can use it like this:
 ```sh